The Raiden Project: Reception

 On release, Famicom Tsūshin scored the game a 27 out of 40.
-The four reviewers of Electronic Gaming Monthly scored it an 8.375 out of 10, describing it as an outstanding arcade translation.
+The four reviewers of Electronic Gaming Monthly described it as an outstanding arcade translation.
 They especially praised the inclusion of Raiden II, as they generally felt that the original Raiden had become dated and that Raiden II was more challenging and fun.
 GamePro, in contrast, commented that both games are very dated, with repetitive gameplay and overdone concepts.
 They also complained of slowdown in the two-player mode and concluded that The Raiden Project is "closer to where games have been than where they're going".

 Next Generation reviewed the game, rating it two stars out of five, and stated that "Raiden Project is a solid indicator of the PlayStation's ability to manipulate sprites and as such will find a welcome home with early adopters.
 But with endless credits at your disposal, and some poorly structured action, it's an ultimately shallow experience".